oisdk/site/drafts/how-to-binary-random-access-list.lagda.md

   Perfect A (suc n) = Perfect (A × A) n
 ```

+By making the tree type a parameter, though, we actually *simplify* some of the
+code for manipulating the tree.
+It's basically the same trick as the type-changing parameter in `vec-foldl`.

+As well as that, of course, we can use the array with more exotic tree types.
-We could equally use a binomial tree, to get us a binomial heap:
+With binomial trees, for example, we get a binomial heap:

 ```agda
 mutual